 The flat, fiberglass air filters are the most simple type of home air filter.
 These filters do not normally improve your home’s air quality; instead, they were intended to shelter the heating and air conditioning equipment from having larger contaminants get into the system and ruin the components.
 As a result, they aren’t successful at removing indoor air pollutants, but only cost around $1 each.

-If you’re having trouble deciding which air filter is the best choice for your home, give TML Service Experts a call today and we will walk you through your options to make the best decision for your family’s breathing air.
+If you aren’t sure which air filter is best for your home, give TML Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.